Ballistic Pendulum Simulation

 Reduction in Laboratory Costs

-Determine the initial velocity of the projectile ball in three ranges (short, medium, and long-range).
+Determine the initial velocity of the projectile ball in three ranges (short, medium, and long-range) through ballistic pendulum lab simulation.

-Inelastic collision and conversion of kinetic energy to potential energy.
+Inelastic collision and conversion kinetic energy to potential energy.

-• Study the conservation of momentum and energy principals.
+• Study the conservation of momentum simulation and energy principles.

-• Calculate the initial velocity of the projectile ball in three ranges (short, medium, and long ranges).
+• Calculate the initial velocity of projectile ball in three ranges (short, medium, and long-ranges) in the ballistic pendulum simulation.

 Principle of Work